-Small upsets that don’t get handled well inevitably lead to big upsets.
-If you are not that great at handling upsets, you could use “Relationship CPR.”
-What’s that?
+Small upsets that don’t get handled will inevitably lead to much bigger upsets down the road.
+So if you are not that great at handling upsets well, you could use “Relationship CPR.”
+What is that?
 Catch.
 Pause.
 Repair.

 Here’s how it works.
 Alan came home late but didn’t call.
 Sarah reacted by complaining and criticizing him.
 He counter-reacted by defending himself, then dismissing her as over-emotional.
 Sarah realized they were in a familiar downward spiral.
 Time for Relationship CPR… Continue reading